MetaFam/TheGame/docs/Guilding/metasys.md

 ## 🤔 What can I do with it?
 ![](https://imgur.com/4oFZ9t6.png)
 No, but seriously, it can be used for building & running pretty much anything.
-Though with great power comes great responsibility & all of that.
+With great power comes great responsibility & all of that.

 Though the UX is terrible, you should be able to build & run any kind of decentralized organization and do it in an extremely capital efficient way 🤷‍♂️